Article at a Glance….

 How to brush your cat

-As soon as you have it in your hands, you can tell it’s built to last.
+As soon as you have the Safari slicker in your hands, you can tell it’s built to last.
 The stainless steel pins are strong but flexible.
 They won’t pull on any knots and hurt your pet.
-It’s super ergonomic and comfy to use.
-It didn’t seem that important at first, but when you’re going to be spending hours per week brushing your cats, it helps, trust me.
+It’s ergonomic and comfortable to use.
+When you’re brushing daily, it helps, trust me.

-And self-cleaning, what does that mean?
+As for self-cleaning – what does that mean?
 Well it doesn’t pop itself into the sink and lather up.
-Instead, this refers to the button at the back which releases the clump of cat hair it’s trapped.
+Instead, this refers to the button at the back which releases the clump of cat hair it’s just removed.
 Convenient!
 I think this is definitely the best cat deshedding brush.
-Don’t even bother looking at anything else.

-I hope this post has helped you determine which is the best cat brush for your furry family members (cats that is…not overly hairy in-laws…).
+I hope this post has helped you pick a brush for your furry family members (cats that is…not overly hairy in-laws…).
 If you’ve tried an amazing cat brush that’s better than the ones I’ve mentioned, I would truly love to hear about it.
-Anything to make Saus’s life even more luxurious 😛
+Anything to make our girlie’s life even more luxurious 😛